 In June 1998, Jones was a panelist at the Black Radical Congress conference held in Chicago.

 In 1999, Jones and fellow STORM members went to Seattle to take part in the anti-World Trade Organization demonstrations, which escalated into violent riots.

 Jones helped organize an October 1999 rally in Oakland, California, calling for a retrial on behalf of convicted cop-killer Mumia Abu Jamal.

 During his tenure with STORM, Jones collaborated on numerous projects (including antiwar demonstrations) with local activist Elizabeth “Betita” Martinez, who served as a “mentor” for members of the Ella Baker Center.
-Martinez was a longtime Maoist who went on to join the Committees of Correspondence for Democracy and Socialism (CCDS), a Communist Party USA splinter group, in the early 1990s.
-To this day, Martinez continues to sit on the CCDS advisory board alongside such luminaries as Angela Davis, Timuel Black (who served on Barack Obama’s 2004 Senate campaign committee), and Pete Seeger.
-Martinez is also a board member of the Movement for a Democratic Society, the parent organization of Progressives for Obama.
+Martinez was a longtime Maoist who in the early 1990s had joined the Committees of Correspondence for Democracy and Socialism (CCDS), a Communist Party USA splinter group with which Jones has had a longtime close relationship.
 Martinez and Van Jones together attended a “Challenging White Supremacy” workshop which advanced the theme that “all too often, the unconscious racism of white activists stands in the way of any effective, worthwhile collaboration” with blacks.